Ebook deal of the week: Get Mastering Lenses for just $8 with the code lenses8 (code expires at midnight, May 23, GMT.)

 By the way, even if you don’t use Lightroom Classic you can still download and use Lightroom CC for mobile to view and develop photos.
 But without a CC subscription your photos won’t synchronize with other Lightroom CC apps or Lightroom Classic.

 1. Use Lightroom CC for mobile as a presentation device.

 Lightroom mobile makes it easy to upload photos to your mobile device.
 It eliminates at least one step in the upload process because you can do it all from within Lightroom Classic.

 Lightroom, as you probably know, requires you to organize photos in Collections.

-You can synchronize any Collection (but not Smart Collections or Collection Sets) with Lightroom mobile by ticking the appropriate box in the Collections panel.
+You can synchronize any Collection (but not Smart Collections or Collection Sets) with Lightroom CC for mobile by ticking the appropriate box in the Collections panel.
 Lightroom creates Smart Previews of the photos in the Collection (if they don’t exist already) and uploads them to Adobe Cloud.

 Above: A synchronized Collection in Lightroom.

-Above: The same Collection in Lightroom mobile
+Above: The same Collection in the mobile app.

 Let’s say you go out and spend the day taking photos, ending up with around 200 frames.
-You’re highly unlikely to want to process all 200, so the normal course of action is to import them into Lightroom, view them in the Library module and assign Flags to your favorites.
+You’re highly unlikely to want to develop all 200, so the normal course of action is to import them into Lightroom, view them in the Library module and assign Flags to your favorites.